ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 }
 ```

 Now we can create the certificate in API Management that references the client certificate in Key Vault.
-We'll use the [Microsoft.ApiManagement/service/certificates](https://learn.microsoft.com/en-us/azure/templates/microsoft.apimanagement/service/certificates?pivots=deployment-language-bicep) resource type.
+We'll use the [Microsoft.ApiManagement/service/certificates](https://learn.microsoft.com/en-us/azure/templates/microsoft.apimanagement/service/certificates?pivots=deployment-language-bicep) resource type, which should not be mistaken for the `certificates` property on the API Management service resource intended for CA certificates.

 The `secretUri` property of the `clientCertificateSecret` is used to create the reference to the client certificate in Key Vault.

 ```bicep
 resource clientCertificate 'Microsoft.ApiManagement/service/certificates@2022-08-01' = {